 You can create multiple theme playlists to spark more creativity and fun in your workout.
 How about making a playlist of Best All-Time Roller Skating Songs?
 Or Best Heavy Metal Workout Songs?
 Best 80’s Workout Playlist (maybe it includes Let’s Get Physical).

-6. If Music Is Not Your Thing, Find Some Cool Podcasts
+6. Find Some Cool Podcasts

 7. Update Your Gear